• Skip to main content

 Go to ENVS Resources Site

-Also, from 2012 to 2020, I authored a variety of sites, primarily on two dedicated subdomains, ds.lclark.edu and envs.lclark.edu,
+From 2012 to 2020, I authored a variety of websites, primarily on two dedicated subdomains, ds.lclark.edu and envs.lclark.edu, to support Lewis & Clark digital scholarship.

-to preserve some of their content and suggest the possibilities for digital scholarship in the liberal arts.
+We have archived over a dozen of these sites to preserve some of their content and suggest the possibilities for digital scholarship in the liberal arts.

-Browse Site Archives
+Browse Digital Scholarship Archives

 ACCF